 Ultimately, the choice between a mini tummy tuck vs full tummy tuck comes down to what your specific goals and needs are.
 Every patient is different, so we always want to cater the procedure to the patient.

-With that said, there are some clear indications that a patient may need to get a mini tummy tuck vs full tummy tuck.
+With that said, there are some clear indications that a mini tummy tuck patients vs a full tummy tuck procedure.
 For example, the most common reason a patient may need to get a full tummy tuck is if they have loose skin all over the abdomen.
 And to be sure, this is the most common situation we encounter with tummy tuck patients.

 The reason for this is that most patients who are interested in tummy tucks are coming to see a plastic surgeon because they have excess skin due to having children or losing a significant amount of weight.
 In both of these situations, the patient is going to experience excess, droopy, and sagging skin all over their abdomen.

-A situation like this necessitates a full tummy tuck, which can address excess skin above the belly button, below the belly button, and even on the sides of the abdomen.
-Sometimes, with an extended tummy tuck, for example, the procedure can even address excess skin around the back of the abdomen on the flanks — also known as the “love handles”.
+A situation like this necessitates a full tummy tuck, which can address extra skin above the belly button, below the belly button, and even on the sides of the abdomen.
+Sometimes, with an extended tummy tuck, for example, the procedure can even address more skin around the back of the abdomen on the flanks — also known as the “love handles”.

 With a mini tummy tuck, on the other hand, we can address an isolated area of excess skin.
 Usually, this means that the mini tummy tuck is reserved for a patient who comes in with just a little bit of flab on their lower abdomen — below the belly button.
 Perhaps they lost 10 or 20 pounds and the skin simply didn’t bounce back.
 This may be common in older patients, for example.